-- (3) The aggregate value of all contracts issued against a standing offer agreement will not exceed the sourcing thresholds of the solicitation method used. - (4) Where standing offer agreements are competitively procured, contracts issued against them may be direct awarded up to the applicable solicitation method threshold or the maximum value indicated in the standing offer agreement, whichever is less. - (5) Contracts will be awarded under standing offer agreements as outlined in Section 41 (Award of contract or standing offer agreement).
+- (4) Where standing offer agreements are competitively procured, contracts issued against them may be direct awarded up to the applicable solicitation method threshold or the maximum value indicated in the standing offer agreement, whichever is less. - (5) Contracts will be awarded under standing offer agreements as outlined in Section 41 (Award of contract or standing offer agreement).

-PART VI - THE COMPETITIVE BIDDING PROCESS
+PART V - THE COMPETITIVE BIDDING PROCESS

-27.Request for bids or proposals - all terms and conditions disclosed All terms and conditions of the request for bids or proposals must be stated in the request for bids or proposals.
+27. Request for bids or proposals - all terms and conditions disclosed

+All terms and conditions of the request for bids or proposals must be stated in the request for bids or proposals.